Last Updated on

 “WOOOOOT,” the train’s horn startles me.
 It’s coming down the track and I have to squeeze into a small space to the side to allow it to go by.

 As I am to find out a bit later on when I take a ride myself, there are plenty of foreign tourists who get on for a few stops to experience the Death Railway for themselves.

 It’s a bit ridiculous, though.
 Sitting in a carriage for 30 minutes and watching the lush green scenery go by has very little correlation to the real stories of this track.

 But it does give you an opportunity to appreciate the length of the railway that those men had to build and some of the difficult areas it passed through.
 The platforms built along the side of the cliffs, for instance.

 I had decided to visit the various sites associated with the railway in Thailand because of my plans to head into Myanmar (Burma) next week.
 It seemed an important step in making sense of the bridge between the two countries.

 Both countries would then take very different paths after the war but there was no escaping the scene that had been set in this part of the world of conflict for decades to come.

-It’s a solemn moment for me but I don’t stay too long – I feel like these men deserve to be left to rest.
-6,982 POWs are buried here, mainly Australian, British and Dutch.
-They saw such horrors during their ordeal in Thailand but now they are together and at peace.
+It’s a solemn moment for me but I don’t stay too long.
+I feel like these men deserve to be left to rest.
+6,982 POWs are buried here – mainly Australian, British, and Dutch.